Vegetable Barley Soup Recipe for a Clean-Out-the-Fridge Soup. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 This easy vegetable barley soup recipe makes a versatile clean-out-the-fridge soup that’s deliciously filling, deeply flavourful, super affordable, and incredibly comforting.
 You can follow our recipe or use whatever you have that’s looking wilted, shrivelled and forlorn for the ultimate clean-out-your-veggie-drawer broth made for these economically challenging times.

-Inspired by a soup my nanna made to use up an abundant harvest from pop’s backyard veggie garden, this old-fashioned vegetable barley soup recipe makes the ultimate clean-out-the-veggie-drawer broth and it’s one of our best potato soup recipes.
+Inspired by a hearty chicken, barley and vegetable soup that my nanna made to use up the abundant harvest from pop’s backyard veggie garden, this old-fashioned vegetable barley soup recipe makes the ultimate clean-out-the-veggie-drawer broth and it’s one of our best potato soup recipes.

-We recently returned home from a short trip to Phnom Penh to a fridge full of limp vegetables and herbs that had definitely seen better days.
-Instead of despairing, I saw it as an opportunity to make a hearty, comforting clean-out-the-fridge soup, as well as share some advice for when you find yourself in the same predicament, including some food safety tips.
+I concocted this comforting soup after Terence and I returned home from a short trip to Phnom Penh to a fridge full of limp vegetables and herbs that had seen better days.
+Instead of despairing, I saw it as an opportunity to make a clean-out-the-fridge soup, as well as share some advice for when you find yourself in the same predicament, along with some food safety tips.

-Now before I tell you more about this vegetable barley soup recipe for a versatile clean-out-the-fridge broth, I have a favour to ask.
-Grantourismo is reader-funded.
-If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by supporting our epic Cambodian cuisine history and cookbook on Patreon, which you can do for as little as the price of a coffee, or buy us a coffee and we’ll use our coffee money to buy cooking ingredients for recipe testing.
+But before I tell you more about this vegetable barley soup recipe for a versatile clean-out-the-fridge broth, I have a favour to ask.
+Grantourismo is reader supported.
+If you’ve enjoyed our recipes, please consider supporting Grantourismo by supporting our epic Cambodian cuisine history and cookbook on Patreon; or buying a handcrafted KROK, the best mortar and pestle ever; booking a cooking class or meal with locals on EatWith; or by buying something on Amazon, such as these classic cookbooks for serious cooks.

 Vegetable Barley Soup Recipe for a Versatile Clean-Out-the-Fridge Soup